 Stay Alert, Stay Alive Breast Health Summit

-Although eliminating the breast cancer death rate disparity for African American women will require a variety of systemic interventions, we believe one place to start is for every woman to know her personal breast cancer risk and to encourage women to take action to reduce their breast cancer risk.
+Although eliminating breast cancer disparities for Black women will require a variety of systemic interventions, we believe one place to start is for every woman to know her personal breast cancer risk and to encourage women to take action to reduce their personal risk.
 Look for our Hands-Up banner at health fairs and community events and make your personal commitment to reduce your breast cancer risk.

 Richard M. Fairbanks School of Public Health Research Project

 We are partners in a study exploring the experiences of African American women in Indianapolis with diagnosis, treatment and recovery from breast cancer.
 Study participants must be African American, at least 21 years old, have been diagnosed with breast cancer within the past 3 months and planning to receive treatment other than surgery alone (such as chemotherapy or radiation therapy).
 The voices of African American women are important as we work with researchers to identify the challenges and barriers they face during their cancer journey and to implement solutions to improve their experiences and outcomes.

 God’s Pharmacy is our farmer’s market style exhibit through which we encourage women to reduce their breast cancer risk and improve the overall health and wellness of their families by eating fruits, vegetables and other natural food products from God’s creation.
 We take the exhibit to conferences and community events and give away fruits, vegetables and other healthy food items, along with information about their nutritional value and health benefits.
 We also provide suggested recipes and ideas for incorporating the products into your regular eating routine.
 For more information about having God’s Pharmacy at your event, contact us at firstname.lastname@example.org.